bobertlo/vmd/README.md

 [descriptive text](http://www.example.com/)

+No other format of links is supported.

 > Note: links are another exemption to the line wrapping rule.
-Their
-> formatting requires them to exist on a single line.

-> Note: footnote link notation is not supported.

 ### Lists

-Unordered list items start with a `-` and a space, and continue with two columns of indentation if a line wraps or a sublist is to be started.
+Unordered list items start with a `-` and a space, and continue with three columns of indentation if a line wraps or a sublist is started.

 ```
 - potato
 - potato
    - tomato
    - tomato
 ```

 - potato
 - potato
    - tomato
    - tomato

-Ordered lists will start with `1.` followed by a space, and continue with three columns of indentation if a line wraps, or a sublist is to be started.
+Ordered lists will start with their index (i.e`1.`) followed by a space, and continue with three columns of indentation if a line wraps, or a sublist is started.

 ```
 1. one
-1. two
+2. two
-1. three
+3. three
    1. uno
-   1. dos
+   2. dos
 ```

 1. one
-1. two
+2. two
-1. three
+3. three
    1. uno
-   1. dos
+   2. dos

-The one last feature of lists is that they can be added to eachother, but an ordered list may only contain ordered items, while sub-lists may be of another, also homogenous, class.
+Sublists may be of a different type than the parent list, but list types may not be mixed.

 ```
 1. one